What a Girl Wants (Christina Aguilera song): Chart performance

 In Europe, the song became a number one single in Spain.
 After debuting at number three, the song topped the chart in its second week on the issue date of January 29, 2000, where it spent just one week before returning to number three and spent eight weeks on the chart.
 In the United Kingdom, the song debuted and peaked at number three on the issue date of February 26, 2000, the song spent two weeks inside the top ten and thirteen weeks on the chart.
 In Sweden, the song was certified Gold after spending twelve weeks on the chart and in its seventh week it made its peak at number 24 where it spent two weeks before falling out of the chart four weeks later.
 The song was also certified Gold in Belgium, after debuting at number 40 on the Flanders chart on the issue date of January 1, 2000, and after spending six weeks on the chart it entered the top ten at number nine before making its peak of number eight where it remained for three weeks.
 On the Wallonia charts, the song also debuted at number 40 and on its sixth week in the chart it made its peak of number 16 spending just that one week inside the top 20.

 The single was also successful in Mexico, where it reached number six on the international music chart (as reported by El Siglo de Torreón).
+It was a top 10 year-end hit in Brazil in 2000, reaching number seven on a list compiled by Crowley Broadcast Analysis (while also being a number one song during the year).